Born July 25, 1919. In June '41, graduated from Univ of Pittsburgh with BS in Aeronautical

 of Command Module and LEM.

-The remains of Dunbar's P-38F "Dumbo!"
-42-12847 #37 force landed at Terapo Airfield was revealed by Bruce Hoy (former PNG Museum modern history curator) in October 1980.
+In October 1980, Bruce Hoy (former PNG Museum modern history curator) revealed to him that the wreckage of P-38F "Dumbo!"
+42-12847 #37 force landed at Terapo Airfield remained in situ.
 Hoy gave Dunbar a color picture of

 the wreckage.
 Hoy made a business trip to USA soon after and visited Dunbar's

-home to give him a souveneir from the plane, one of the gun blast tubes.
+home to give him a souvenir from the plane, one of the machine gun blast tubes.
 He

-has it displayed in his office with other momentos.
+has it displayed in his office with other mementos.